Tesla2k/urbackup-tape/README.md

 - Missing check an waiting for inserted tape
 - If tape backup fails urbackup should fail too
 - Checking the tape finished is only done be the amount of files written to it.
 So if one host is written multiple times, a other host will be missing.
+- Flush messages so you can see them in the live protocol when they are printed not after the script is finished.